yoavain/create-windowless-app/CONTRIBUTING.md

 ### Commit Guidelines

-The project uses the eslint for standardizing code style
+The project uses ESLint for standardizing code style